opengauss-mirror/docs/content/en/docs/BriefTutorial/expressions.md

     Only if the value of  **value1**  is equal to that of  **value2**  can  **NULLIF**  return  **NULL**.
 Otherwise,  **value1**  is returned.

     Example:

+    Note: If the tpcds schema does not exist, create the tpcds schema and then create the table.

     ```
     openGauss=# CREATE TABLE tpcds.null_if_t1 (